alinesm/Employees_Vacations_Manager/README.md

 ## Employee's Vacations Manager App

 Employee's Vacations Manager App is an intuitive tool to streamline solution for managing company employee vacations.
-This application offers a comprehensive view of each employee's details and their vacation history, offering for the user a more efficient vacation planning.
+This application offers a comprehensive view of each employee's details and their vacation history, offering the user more efficient vacation planning.

-click on the link below to access the deployed application: https://employees-vacations-manager-system.vercel.app/
+**Click on the link to access the deployed application:** https://employees-vacations-manager-system.vercel.app/

 ### Features